 It takes decades to master ceramics successfully, and my pieces are nowhere near perfection, but I am happy to share my evolution along the way.
 I have studied the last four years under Mark Churchill Ceramics in Ojai.
 He has taught me the methodical steps of creating on the wheel, the drying process, trimming each individual piece, the unexpected results from the firing process, and the magic of glazes.
 Ojai, California is my birthplace and has a magnetic draw to my spirit.
 I feel honored to be a part of a Mark Churchill’s private studio and included in a very small village of ceramicists.
 It is a wonderful community of maker’s that inspire, share, and support one another.

-I will continue to be a student, as there is so much to learn from great ceramicists-- who have much more experience with success and failure in clay.
+There is so much to learn from great ceramicists-- who have much more experience with success and failure in clay.
 I am grateful to be on this journey and thankful you have joined me along my way.